Cross-validated risk scores adaptive enrichment (CADEN) design: Introduction

-We propose a design that utilises the risk score method of \cite{cherlin:wason:2020} to adaptively enrich the trial with the sub-populations of interest.
-At the interim analysis, the treatment is evaluated in the overall trial population.
-If the treatment is found to be effective in the overall population of patients, the recruitment from the overall (unselected) population of patients continues until the planned sample size is reached, otherwise the method evaluates the treatment effect in the sensitive group.
-If the treatment effect is not found to be effective in the overall population of patients but it is found to be promising in the sensitive group, the trial population is enriched with the patients who are predicted to belong to the sensitive group (the prediction is based on the data from stage 1).
+We propose a cross-validated risk scores adaptive Enrichment (CADEN) design that utilises the cross-validated risk scores (CVRS) method of \cite{cherlin:wason:2020} to adaptively enrich the trial with the sub-populations of interest.
+This design could be used for stage II exploratory trial when an assay or (possibly genetic) signature that identifies sensitive patients is not available.
+The design employs an interim analysis that explores the sub-population of interest with the CVRS method.
+Consequently, a decision is made as to whether to enrich the trial with the sub-population of interest, or to proceed with the overall trial population.
 The design incorporates stopping for futility (in the case where neither the overall treatment effect nor the promising effect in the subgroup is detected).
-The design is implemented in an open-source R package \textit{caden} (Cross-validated ADaptive ENrichment) \cite{github:caden:2021}.
+The design is implemented in an open-source {\tt R} package {\tt caden} (Cross-validated ADaptive ENrichment) \citep{github:caden:2021}.

 The remainder of this article is organized as follows.
-The Methods section describes the CADEN design.
-In the Simulation Study section, we explore the operating characteristics of the CADEN designs for various simulation scenarios and compare it to the (non-enrichment) cross-validated risk scores (CVRS) design.
-In the Real Data Example section, we illustrate the application of the designs to real clinical trial data (the NOAH trial).
+The CVRS section gives a brief recap of the cross-validated risk scores method which is employed in the proposed design.
+In the CADEN design section, we describe the proposed adaptive enrichment design.
+In the Simulation Study section explore the operating characteristics of the CADEN designs for various simulation scenarios and compare it to the (non-enrichment) cross-validated risk scores (CVRS) design.
+In the Real Data Examples section, we illustrate the application of the design to two real clinical trials (the NOAH trial and the PREVAIL trial).
 Finally, we summarise our conclusions in the Discussion section.